Violent Gentlemen

 In my mind, that blend of being tough, gritty, and able to survive - even thrive in harsh conditions; paired with the pleasantries and courtesies of a polite society is what it is to be a man.
 A protector, defender, provider, and a gentle carer and listener when the moment calls for it.
 No man should have a single face, but rather several faces he wears at different times and in different situations.

-With that being said, no man should go at it alone.
-I believe that men need a group of men to “do life with”.
+While I believe a man should be able to look after himself and his family, no man should go it alone.
+I believe that men need a group of other men to do life with.
 I have been fortunate enough to have found several groups of these men in my life.
 I have a good friend that I do a podcast with for the only reason of getting together once a week and talking with each other.
 We talk about life, both on and off the show, and give each other advice, share insights, or just share what cool stuff we’re working on or neat stuff we’re buying.
 It’s a solid friendship, even though I’ve yet to meet the man in person.
-We hope to rectify that soon with a meetup in Great Falls Montana.
+We hope to rectify that soon with a meetup in Great Falls, Montana.

 The A&W where our “boys breakfast club” meets every week.

-I have another group of men from my church that I meet once a week with for breakfast.
+I have another group of men from my church and we meet once a week for breakfast.
 This is a more spiritually driven gathering.
 We share what we’re going through, and how we can pray for each other and our families.
-We get real with each other, openly and honestly.
+We get real with each other; openly, and honestly.
 It is so great to just share some of this stuff with other men who genuinely care about you.
 Plus, it’s breakfast!

 In short, if you’re a man reading this, you need to have a group of men that you meet regularly with.
 A group that you can honestly and openly share your life with.
 Your wins, yours losses, your fears, and the things that are getting you stoked.
 If you already have a group like this, excellent.
 If you don’t, seek it out.
 Don’t do it alone.